schadis/DMWC-Warrior/README.md

 ## 09.08.2020

-* added BT in execute phase when over 2000Ap (incl. buffs)
+* added BT in execute phase when over 2000Ap (incl. buffs, only working with execute on target setting)
 * changed rage dump (beginns to dump when the value of the setting is reached)
 * dumpes with HS or cleave over 30 rage and if there is rage left or over 65 rage it uses Hamstring